gustavohgmartins/HahnCatFacts/README.md

 # Getting started

 ## Database:
-Using SQL Server, in a databse of your choice run the `Database/CreateCatFactTable.sql` script;
+Using SQL Server, in a database of your choice run the `Database/CreateCatFactTable.sql` script;

 ## Backend:
 In the `appsettings.json` file of both `.Api` and `.Worker` projects set the `connection strings` to your database;